 #3– Nike Running Pants (Tights or Leggings)

-Nike has a number of great pairs of running leggings for cold weather in their winter essentials collection, but these are some of my favorites:
+Nike has a number of great pairs of running leggings for cold weather in their winter essentials collection.

 #4 – A Nike Running Jacket

 This is another must for anyone who will be running outside during the winter.
 Nike has a fantastic collection of winter running jackets (and vests!).